The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit Configurations: Radial mass deposition

 We find that for all mergers of both families, the variation of the S\'ersic-index due to the merger event follows the same behavior: while the initial galaxy has an index of $n\approx 1.3$ (as expected for an idealized exponential late-type galaxy), it varies after the collision, mainly depending on the different mass ratios.
+It has to be noted here that newly formed stars (either from the gas in the host or the merger) only make a small contribution.
 For the $\mu=1:5$ merger, the remnants show indices of $n\approx 3.5\dots 6.5$, corresponding to a typical value for an early-type galaxy.
 The index of the remnant decreases with the mass of the satellite: the $1:10$ mergers result in $n\approx 2.2\dots 4.5$, spanning the whole spectrum of S\'ersic indices from late-type to early-type galaxies.
 It has to be noted that by increasing $\Omega$ larger S\'ersic indices are reached, while a change in $\alpha$ only results in small changes around $n\approx 2.2$.
 This clearly shows that minor mergers are fully capable of changing the morphology of a disc galaxy into an S0 or even an early-type galaxy, but for smaller satellites the orbital configuration of the merger is of increasing importance for initiating a morphological change.

 For a mass ratio of $1:50$, the resulting index reaches $n\approx 1.3\dots 2.0$, and for the $1:100$ mergers we find $n\approx 1.3\dots 1.4$, almost identical to the index of the initial host galaxy.
 We conclude that mini mergers are not able to significantly disturb the host disc galaxy; thus, mini mergers appear to be viable candidates for building up stellar halos around disc galaxies.